atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I ip
 If!
 I With these abshrd ideas floating II i I Ilj her head, Mrs. Selby Soon became in
-Ij I I fopportable to her husband— — wa lijll I continually asking him for money; tell ii ing him that she could hot do without ii I and that, by refusing her the shms which
+Ij I I fopportable to her husband----wa lijll I continually asking him for money; tell ii ing him that she could hot do without ii I and that, by refusing her the shms which